nabaxo/janq/README.md

 ## Key Features

-- **Atomic Switching (Cross-Platform)**: Coordinated "swipe" animations—the outgoing app slides UP while the new one slides DOWN in perfect sync on both Linux and Windows.
+- **Atomic Switching**: Coordinated "swipe" animations—the outgoing app slides UP while the new one slides DOWN in perfect sync on both Linux and Windows.
 (See [Sibling Animation Duration Divergence](#sibling-animation-duration-divergence))
-- **Zero-Config Hotkeys (Cross-Platform)**: janq automatically registers global hotkeys.
+- **Zero-Config Hotkeys**: janq automatically registers global hotkeys.
 On Windows, it's native; on Linux (KDE), it syncs your TOML configuration directly with the system via D-Bus.
 - **Intelligent App Resolution**: Smart fallback logic for single-app setups and strict validation for multi-app configurations.
 - **Ordered Configuration**: The order of `[app]` sections in your config file determines their display order in the systray menu.
 The topmost application is the one that toggles when left-clicking the systray icon.
-- **Auto-Hide (Cross-Platform)**: Automatically hides the managed window when it loses focus, allowing for a more seamless "pull-down/auto-up" experience.
+- **Auto-Hide**: Automatically hides the managed window when it loses focus, allowing for a more seamless "pull-down/auto-up" experience.
-- **Robust Identification (Cross-Platform)**: Advanced weighted scoring system (Exact > Substring > Boundary > Subsequence) to reliably target the main window of complex apps like Obsidian, VS Code, and Zed.
+- **Robust Identification**: Advanced weighted scoring system (Exact > Substring > Boundary > Subsequence) to reliably target the main window of complex apps like Obsidian, VS Code, and Zed.
 - **High-Performance Linux Engine**: Zero-IPC liveness checks and batched window retrieval for near-instant toggling response.
 - **Premium Animations**: Hardware-accelerated sliding with customizable easing (15+ curves including the "premium" `impulse` curve).
 - **Focus Restoration**: Remembers your previous window and restores focus instantly.